Entry and Exit

 Travel Restrictions in Bangladesh

-All incoming travellers will be required to obtain a PCR-based certificate within 72 hours of travel (with English translation) indicating that the holder does not have any symptoms of COVID-19.
-The medical certificate will have to be submitted on arrival at the point of entry to Bangladesh.
-All incoming travellers are required to remain under quarantine for two weeks after their arrival.
-For travellers from Singapore, the quarantine may be done at the place of residence.
+All incoming travellers, except children below 10 years of age, must possess a PCR-based COVID-19 negative certificate.
+The PCR test shall be done within 72 hours of the flight departure time.
+A hard copy of the certificate will have to be submitted on arrival at the point of entry to Bangladesh.
+All incoming travellers are required to complete a two-week quarantine.
+For travellers from Singapore, the quarantine may be done at the place of residence or hotel of choice.
+Travellers with no residence will have to show confirmation of their hotel booking.
 However, if any COVID-19 symptoms are detected/observed on arrival, he/she will be sent to a government-authorised hospital for further check-up or depending on the nature/intensity of the symptoms, will be sent to isolation at a government-nominated facility or hotel at the passenger’s own expenses.

 As entry restrictions may change at short notice, we advise you to contact the Bangladesh High Commission in Singapore to ensure that you have accurate information.
 You may also wish to check the official website of the Civil Aviation Authority of Bangladesh at https://caab.portal.gov.bd for the latest updates.